Sahandfer/Riiid-Answer-Correctness-Prediction/README.md

 ### Tasks (deadline: 2020/11/20)

-1. Make a shared folder on Mendeley
+1. Make a shared folder on Mendeley :white_check_mark:
-2. Fix the bibliography: create a bib.tex file
+2. Fix the bibliography: create a bib.tex file :white_check_mark:
 3. Data analysis:
    1. Select important parts of the existing notebooks
    2. Add parts if necessary